Create a Website with HTML5

 Setting Up to Work

-Once you get your folders ready and find Notepad, you'll need to resize the browser window that displays this tutorial to about half the computer screen.
+Once you get your folders ready and find the text editors for Windows and Linux, you'll need to resize the browser window that displays this tutorial to about half the computer screen.

 Here's the list: